 To anyone walking through Baton Rouge Metropolitan Airport on March 16, 1984, Gary Plauché looked like a man making an innocent phone call.
-But he had actually come to the airport to kill Jeff Doucet, who had been arrested for kidnapping and molesting his son, Jody Plauché.
+But he had actually come to the airport to kill Jeff Doucet, the predator who had been arrested for kidnapping and molesting his son, Jody Plauché.

-As TV cameras zoomed in to capture Doucet’s arrival at the airport, Gary lurked by the payphones.
+As TV cameras zoomed in to capture Jeff Doucet’s arrival at the airport, Gary lurked by the payphones.
 When he saw his son’s abuser amid a police entourage, he sprang into action — and shot Doucet in the head.

 Jeff Doucet died soon afterward, and Gary Plauché became a vigilante hero in the eyes of many people in Baton Rouge and America as a whole.
 But who was the man he killed, the pedophile who had kidnapped his son?